 At the end of any trip, a surplus may arise, perhaps from more students attending, or actual costs being lower than forecast.
-A refund will be made if that surplus is more than £5 per person or 20% of the original trip price, whichever is lower (and subject to a minimum refund of £2.50) and made in an equitable manner (in relation to contributions made for individual students).
+A refund will be made if that surplus (net of school contributions if applicable) is more than £5 per person or 20% of the original trip price, whichever is lower (and subject to a minimum refund of £2.50) and made in an equitable manner (in relation to contributions made for individual students).